Peru as a travel destination

 The political climate has changed

-Peru has always been an extraordinary country, but until recently it wasn’t in the public light.
+Peru has always been an extraordinary country, but until recently, it wasn’t in the public light.
 In the last half of the 20th century, Peru was in a stage of political upheaval.
 Under the direction of a series of different presidents, the country had issues with rampant inflation, severe poverty, human rights abuses, and violent terrorism.
 As recently as the 1990s, it was not considered a safe destination.
-Although the political scene continues to be turbulent and filled with drama, most of the country is quite safe for travellers now.
+Although the political scene continues to be turbulent and filled with drama, most of the country is relatively safe for travellers now.

 Machu Picchu is every traveller’s dream

 One thing Peru has done well is market the Incan ruins at Machu Picchu.
 This “lost city” sits atop a mountain and is shrouded in clouds every morning.
-Standing in the sky, watching the mist dissipate and the magical city emerge is a once-in-a-lifetime experience.
+Standing in the sky, watching the mist dissipate and the magical city emerges, is a once-in-a-lifetime experience.
 Years ago, the site could only be reached by hiking a gruelling four-day trek through the mountains, but now it’s possible to get to Machu Picchu by train and bus.

 Read about: Getting a Travel Agent to Book My Trip